 You may have noticed the schedule of the next big sale at the mall.
-But you may not have noticed that on 12 May 2009, the President signed the Tourism Act of 2009 (Republic Act No. 9593).
-I, for one, didn’t notice it.
+But you may not have noticed that on 12 May 2009, the President signed the Tourism Act of 2009 (Republic Act No. 9593; full text).
 We have a prior discussion on Philippine tourism, so it’s surprising that we missed discussing this related law.
-But hey, let’s make up for it by having this long series of discussions on RA 9593, also known as the Tourism Act of 2009.
+But let’s make up for it by having this long series of discussions on RA 9593, also known as the Tourism Act of 2009.

 This law emphasizes “tourism as an indispensable element of the national economy and an industry of national interest and importance, which must be harnessed as an engine of socio-economic growth and cultural affirmation to generate investment, foreign exchange and employment, and to continue to mold an enhanced sense of national pride for all Filipinos.”

 The Department of Tourism (DOT), under this law, is reorganized and given considerable sources of funding to achieve its designated mandate and functions, which includes increasing tourist access.
 Certain areas are to be designated as Tourism Enterprise Zones (TEZ) and incentives are given to covered tourism enterprises.